top of page

 Managing digestive problems with food

-Small changes to your diet are often very effective, especially when they take into account your lifestyle, the cause of your symptoms and how you react to different foods.
+Small changes to your diet are often very effective on gut health, especially when they take into account your lifestyle, the cause of your symptoms and how you react to different foods.

-There are many ways to improve digestive health through food, and the low FODMAP diet is just one of them.
-A low FODMAP diet may be beneficial for people with IBS and other digestive conditions.
+There are many ways to improve digestive health through food.
+Trying a low FODMAP diet can be beneficial for some people with IBS and other digestive conditions.
 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
-These molecules are found in common foods including wheat bread, pulses, milk, yoghurt, honey and some fruit and vegetables.
-Some people with IBS find that temporarily reducing FODMAPs can improve their symptoms.
-It's important to know that many high FODMAP foods are healthy, and avoiding them long term can reduce your good gut bacteria.
-I help you carefully reintroduce FODMAPs and find your personal tolerance, while eating a balanced diet.
+These molecules are found in common carbohydrate foods like bread, pulses, milk, yoghurt, honey and some fruit and vegetables.
+Many high FODMAP foods are healthy, so avoiding them long term can reduce your good gut bacteria.
+I will help you carefully remove and reintroduce FODMAPs to find your personal tolerance, while eating a balanced diet.
+There are many other approaches to try if this doesn't work for you.

 Whether you have a diagnosed condition, or your symptoms persist despite the all-clear from your GP, we will find the best way forward for your digestive health.